mikelawrence/WiFi-Gate-Controller/code/README.md

 ```

 * When "ENABLE_WATCHDOG" is defined the Watchdog Timer is enabled with a 16 second timeout.
 This will reset the ARM processor is something goes bad.
-* When "ENABLE_OTA_UPDATES" is defined the application can be updated using Arduino's Over-The-Air Update capability.
+* When "ENABLE_OTA_UPDATES" is defined the sketch can be updated using Arduino's Over-The-Air Update capability.
 * When "ENABLE_SERIAL" is defined then status information is sent out the serial connection which in this case is the USB port.
 Otherwise the serial port won't even be enabled.

 The arduino_secrets.h file is not included on Github.
 You must create and edit it to meet your configuration.